 If you wish to schedule an appointment at another time, please catch me after class or lab, send me an email, or drop by my office.

 Flexibility with due dates is not a license to procrastinate.
 To make this policy work requires communication.
-If you need additional time, then you must meet with me before the assignment's due date so that you can show me the work you have completed and explain why you need additional time.
-Together we will work on a reasonable extension.
+If you need additional time, then you must meet with me before the assignment's due date to show me the work you have completed and explain why you need additional time.
+Together we will work to find a reasonable extension.

 A textbook is a poor substitute for the active learning that takes place in a classroom.
 Although attendance at class sessions is not required, I encourage you to take advantage of our time together by engaging fully with the material and with your classmates during class.
 If you miss class it is your responsibility to know and to understand the material covered that day.
 Ask a classmate for a copy of his or her notes and visit the course website for copies of handouts.